formicidae-tracker/documentation/Arke-Datasheet.md

 * **Green:** Ready.
 The RS232 input buffer is empty and thus ready to transmit and receive.
 * **Orange:** Data.
 The CAN buffer is not empty, i.e. the device is receiving or transmitting a CAN Frame.
 Normal situation.
-* **Blinking:** Error.
+* **Red:** : Error.
 Please notice that when a CAN Frame is not acknowledged, this will trigger an exceptional condition.
 Press the reset button to clear the error.

 ## Connections: